Credit Rebuilding March 21, 2026 · Updated April 4, 2026

 Lending access comes back in layers.

 Car financing often returns earlier, especially with stable income and a reasonable down payment.
+The full car loan after bankruptcy guide covers rates, dealer traps, and how to prepare.
 Mortgage access is slower because lenders care about the overall story: discharge, job stability, down payment, and the quality of the rebuild afterward.

 That is why this page is really about credibility, not just score movement.
 By the time you want a car loan or mortgage, the lender is reading the last 12 to 24 months of your behavior, not just the fact that a bankruptcy once happened.